 And if you like science, one thing you'll find is that Jeff has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Jeff is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Jeff is a great place for families with children to consider.
+First of all, many other families with children live here, making Jeff a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Jeff has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Jeff’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jeff has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jeff a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The education level of Jeff citizens is a little higher than the average for US cities and towns: 21.14% of adults in Jeff have at least a bachelor's degree.
+The population of Jeff overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Jeff, 21.14% have at least a bachelor's degree.

 The per capita income in Jeff in 2022 was $50,918, which is wealthy relative to Kentucky and the nation.
 This equates to an annual income of $203,672 for a family of four.
 However, Jeff contains both very wealthy and poor people as well.